Problems with deer top the list of New York and Connecticut homeowners’ gripes with their landscapes these days.

 Deer-Resistant Variety #5: Coreopsis

-The daisy-like flowers of coreopsis bloom in a range of yellows, pinks or both (bi-color), and thrive in containers, beds, borders or as groundcover.
+The daisy-like flowers of coreopsis bloom in a range of yellows, pinks or both (bi-color), and thrive in containers, beds, borders or as the groundcover.
 They’re persistent bloomers, beginning from mid-summer until you deadhead them.
 These perennials spread 1 to 3 feet wide, bringing a sunny pop of color to the landscape.

 Protect Your Landscape Beautifully